LlavaGuard: An Open VLM-based Framework for Safeguarding Vision Datasets and Models: Acknowledgements

-\paragraph{Acknowledgements} We acknowledge support of the hessian.AI Innovation Lab (funded by the Hessian Ministry for Digital Strategy and Innovation), the hessian.AISC Service Center (funded by the Federal Ministry of Education and Research, BMBF, grant No 01IS22091), and the German Research Center for AI (DFKI).
+We acknowledge support of the hessian.AI Innovation Lab (funded by the Hessian Ministry for Digital Strategy and Innovation), the hessian.AISC Service Center (funded by the Federal Ministry of Education and Research, BMBF, grant No 01IS22091), and the Centre for European Research in Trusted AI (CERTAIN).
 Further, this work benefited from the ICT-48 Network of AI Research Excellence Center ``TAILOR'' (EU Horizon 2020, GA No 952215), the Hessian research priority program LOEWE within the project WhiteBox, the HMWK cluster projects ``Adaptive Mind'' and ``Third Wave of AI'', and from the NHR4CES.